Norwich and Norfolk Eco Awards

 The awards are hosted jointly by Norwich City Council and Norfolk County Council.
 The lead sponsor is Vattenfall.

 To celebrate the tenth anniversary of the awards, we gave you the chance to nominate someone (or yourself) for a new Eco Hero category.

-Our judges will shortlist four potential eco heroes in December, and there will be a public vote throughout January to choose the winner.
-So the nominees will have plenty time to drum up lots of support and get as many votes as they can.
+Our judges will shortlist four potential eco heroes in December, and there will be a public vote in January and February to choose the winner, so the nominees will have plenty time to drum up lots of support and get as many votes as they can.

 Anyone can apply or nominate someone else for this category.

 An eco hero is someone who:

 - Values the environment so much that they go the extra mile in everything they do to reduce their negative environmental impact and/or create positive solutions

 - Is passionate, enthusiastic and committed to reducing their own, and/or wider society's negative environmental impact

 - Tries to be, or already is, a source of inspiration to others to choose sustainable lifestyle choices and more pro-environmental behaviours